ike-gg/Tetra/README.md

 - [x] import emotes from 7tv
   - [x] by name
-    - [ ] more complex emote searching module
+    - [x] more complex emote searching module
   - [x] by id
 - [x] emote file optimision so they can be uploaded
 - [x] context menu command to get unavailable emote from message and add it to server
 - [x] task system
-- [ ] more options to configure emote
+- [x] more options to configure emote

   - [x] option to change aspect ratio of emote to 1:1 and fill content to edges

-- [ ] inticent way to import emotes from private (unavailable) servers
+- [x] inticent way to import emotes from private (unavailable) servers

-feature branch